-5 Restart the mgmt-vmware service with the following command:

-6 Restart the snmpd service with the following command:

-service snmpd start

-NOTE: If the srvadmin is installed and the services are already started, restart the services as they depend on the snmpd service.

-7 Run the following command so that the snmpd daemon starts on every reboot:

-chkconfig snmpd on
+- 5. Restart the mgmt-vmware service with the following command: service mgmt-vmware restart - Restart the snmpd service with the following command: service snmpd start - NOTE: If the srvadmin is installed and the services are already started, restart the services as they depend on the snmpd service. - Run the following command so that the snmpd daemon starts on every reboot: chkconfig snmpd on

-8 Run the following command to ensure that the SNMP ports are open before sending traps to the management station.
+8. Run the following command to ensure that the SNMP ports are open before sending traps to the management station: esxcfq-firewall -e snmpd.